MrFasolo97/avalon_docker/README.md

   docker-compose build

 Step 3.
   Create avalon, mongodb, logs directory under your home directory.
-The total chain db stays outside of the docker in your local in this mongodb directory.
+The total chain and related db stays outside of the docker container, in this avalon directory.
 `
   mkdir -p ~/avalon/mongodb &&
   mkdir ~/avalon/blocks &&
   mkdir ~/avalon/logs
 `

 Step 4.
   Update .env file to set ports and other environment variables.

 Step 5.
-  Run the avalon container and be a observer leader. docker-compose up
+  Run the avalon container and be a observer leader.
+  `docker compose up -d`
+  Check logs:
+  `docker compose logs -f`

-  How to run a miner node?
+## How to run a miner node?
+  Set the leader account and leader keys on .env file as described above.
+  Then if the node is already running restart it with:

+`docker compose down && docker compose up -d`

+Check the logs to see if your leader data is detected and correct.

 Tip appreciated!
-Mantained by `@fasolo97`, made by `@brishtieveja0595`.
+Maintained by `@fasolo97`, made by `@brishtieveja0595`.